nshobayo/okta-SpringSAML/README.md

 7. **Starting Application**
 	- Load the Spring SAML application by opening this Link: [Sample App](http://localhost:8080/spring-security-saml2-sample/saml/discovery?entityID=http%3A%2F%2Flocalhost%3A8080%2Fspring-security-saml2-sample%2Fsaml%2Fmetadata&returnIDParam=idp)
 	- **Note** :Links on app will not be functional as of yet because we have not yet configured any IDPs.
+Full app functionallity will be completed after the "Configuring Spring Security SAML to work with Okta" section.

 	Here's what it should look like: